fcn06/swarm/README.md

 ## **Why Swarm?**

-Tired of siloed AI agents?
-Swarm empowers you to build, connect, and orchestrate intelligent agents in Rust, allowing them to communicate, collaborate, and tackle complex tasks together.
+Imagine a team of digital assistants: one for customer service, another for data analysis, and a third for web scraping.
+Swarm is the framework that lets them work together seamlessly...Swarm empowers you to build, connect, and orchestrate intelligent agents in Rust, allowing them to communicate, collaborate, and tackle complex tasks together.

 We combine two powerful communication protocols (MCP and A2A) and an orchestration capability to create a control center for your digital assistants.
 Swarm enables **recursive design**.
 You can create, according to business value, a sophisticated network of agents.

 Whether you're a Rust enthusiast, an AI developer, or just curious about multi-agent systems, Swarm provides a flexible and powerful framework for your agentic applications!